VenuMadhavVennu/ioguix.github.io/_posts/2011-03-28-GSoC-project-ideas-for-phpPgAdmin.md

 tags: [phppgadmin, gsoc, postgresql]
 category: postgresql
 ---
-GSoC season started !
+GSoC season started!

 PostgreSQL has been accepted this year again as project organization.
 Big thanks to Selena and others to handle this for the community!
-You can find the PostgreSQL GSoC 2011 page "here":http://wiki.postgresql.org/wiki/GSoC_2011.
+You can find the PostgreSQL GSoC 2011 page [here](http://wiki.postgresql.org/wiki/GSoC_2011).
 As far as I know, student projects submissions starts today.

 {{ post.excerpt }}